PCHAIN (PI) Market Capitalization Tops $37.27 Million

-PCHAIN (PI) traded flat against the US dollar during the one day period ending at 21:00 PM E.T. on March 15th.
-Over the last week, PCHAIN has traded flat against the US dollar.
-One PCHAIN coin can currently be bought for $0.0457 or 0.00000077 BTC on major exchanges.
-PCHAIN has a market cap of $37.27 million and approximately $3.44 million worth of PCHAIN was traded on exchanges in the last 24 hours.
+PCHAIN (PI) traded flat against the US dollar during the 1-day period ending at 15:00 PM Eastern on March 20th.
+In the last week, PCHAIN has traded flat against the US dollar.
+PCHAIN has a total market cap of $37.27 million and approximately $3.44 million worth of PCHAIN was traded on exchanges in the last day.
+One PCHAIN coin can currently be bought for approximately $0.0457 or 0.00000077 BTC on major exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.